Mitch Fatel

 Mitch Fatel (born December 20, 1968), also known as Mitch Faytel, is a stand-up comedian.
 Born in Manhattan, he was raised in Yonkers, New York, and began doing stand-up at the age of 15.
 In 1988, Fatel attended NYU/Tisch School of the Arts and majored in film and acting studies.
+Fatel was a former intern on The Howard Stern Show.